scicloj/clojure-jam-2026/README.md

 # clojure-jam

-This is the website project for Clojure Jam, a creative coding festival celebrating music, generative art, and creative visualization in Clojure.
+This is the website project for Clojure Jam 2026, a creative coding festival celebrating music, generative art, and creative visualization in Clojure.

 It is developed as a data-driven [Quarto Website](https://quarto.org/docs/websites/) using Clojure and Clay.
 Content pages are generated from Clojure source files in the `pages/` directory, with conference data stored in `info.edn`.